Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/PRESENTATION.md

 # Intro to Brainfuck
 So what is brainfuck in the first place?

 Brainfuck is an esoteric programming language created in 1993 by Urban Muller meant to be minimalistic, consisting of only eight simple commands, a data pointer, and an array of bytes which in this context is referred to as cells or memory.
-Despite its simplicity, Brainfuck is Turing-complete, meaning it can theoretically compute anything the a conventional computer can.
+Despite its simplicity, Brainfuck is Turing-complete, meaning it can theoretically compute anything that a conventional computer can.

 # How Brainfuck Works